devenes/kubernetes-microservice-app/README.md

 [![Docker Deployment for Web Server](https://github.com/devenes/kubernetes-microservice-app/actions/workflows/dockerx_web.yml/badge.svg)](https://github.com/devenes/kubernetes-microservice-app/actions/workflows/dockerx_web.yml) [![Docker Deployment for Result Server](https://github.com/devenes/kubernetes-microservice-app/actions/workflows/dockerx_result.yml/badge.svg)](https://github.com/devenes/kubernetes-microservice-app/actions/workflows/dockerx_result.yml)

-# Microservice Architecture for Python Flask Phonebook Web Application with MySQL using Kubernetes.
+# Microservice Architecture for Python Flask Phonebook Web Application with MySQL using Kubernetes

 ## Description

-Phonebook Microservice Web Application aims to create a web application with MySQL Database using Docker and Kubernetes to give students the understanding of Microservice architecture.
+Phonebook Microservice Web Application aims to create a web application with MySQL Database using Docker and Kubernetes to have the understanding of Microservice architecture.
 In this application, we have a frontend service and a backend service to interact with database service.
 Each service will be managed by a Kubernetes deployment.
 The backend service will be a gateway for the application and it will serve the necessary web pages for create, delete and update operations while the frontend service will serve a search page in order to conduct read operations.
 To preserve the data in the database, persistent volume and persistent volume claim concepts should be adopted.

 ## Project Architecture